 Work taken as an irregular postgraduate cannot be counted as graduate credit at the time it is taken or at a later date.
 IPG students register as undergraduates and receive undergraduate credit for all work completed.
 Upon completion of the required program of IPG studies (no less than 12 semester hours of advanced-level undergraduate credit taken from full-time graduate faculty of The University of Alabama), the student must request a review of the application for admission to the Graduate School within 12 months of the initial requested entrance date, or a new application accompanied by a nonrefundable application fee must be submitted.

-The Accelerated Masters Program is intended for gifted and highly motivated candidates for BA and BS degrees at The University of Alabama whose objectives include degrees at the master's or doctoral level.
-In participating Accelerated Masters departments, with a closely integrated undergraduate and graduate program, qualified students begin graduate study in their senior year; such a program may lead to simultaneous completion of requirements for both master's and bachelor's degrees, each within its specified framework.
-New College students can participate in any of the programs listed below if they have the approval of both the Director of New College and the Graduate Program Director of the program that they are interested in.
+The Accelerated Master's Program is intended for gifted and highly motivated candidates for bachelor’s degrees at The University of Alabama whose objectives include degrees at the master's or doctoral level.
+In participating AMP departments, with a related undergraduate and graduate program, qualified students apply to begin graduate study in their senior year.
+Although AMP students will typically complete the requirements for the bachelor’s degree prior to the graduate degree, such a program may lead to simultaneous completion of requirements for both graduate and bachelor's degrees.
+New College students can participate in any of the programs listed below if they have the approval of both the director of New College and the Graduate Program director.
+A student may enroll in only one AMP program.

-Students in the Accelerated Masters Program are classified as undergraduates until they complete requirements for their undergraduate degrees and therefore may not hold graduate assistantships until their classifications are changed to graduate status.
-At that time, Accelerated Masters will also become eligible for graduate fellowships and scholarships.
+AMP students are classified as undergraduates until they complete the requirements for their undergraduate degrees, and therefore may not hold graduate assistantships until their classifications are changed to graduate status.
+At that time, AMP students will also become eligible for graduate fellowships and scholarships.

 |Department||Degree||Dual-counted hours||Admission test score waiver||Minimum Overall GPA for admission||Length for completion (years);|